Conformal Prediction Bands for Two-Dimensional Functional Time Series: Point Prediction: Functional Autoregressive Process of order one

-Following a procedure similar to the Yule-Walker estimation in the scalar setting, we propose now a more sophisticated estimator of $\Psi$.
-Proceeding similarly to \citet{horvath2012inference}, we derive the following estimator:
+Proceeding similarly to \citealt{horvath2012inference}, and adopting an approach akin to the Yule-Walker estimation in the scalar setting, we propose the following estimator of $\Psi$:

-where $\xi_1, \dots ,\xi_M$ are the first M normalized functional principal components (FPC's), $\lambda_1, \dots, \lambda_M$ are the corresponding eigenvalues and $\langle x, \xi_1 \rangle, \dots, \langle x, \xi_M \rangle$ are the scores of $x$ along the FPC's. \ref{appendix_FPCA} is dedicated to the illustration of two different estimation techniques for $\xi_i$ and $\lambda_i$, one based on a discretization of functions on a fine grid and the other designed starting from an expansion of data on a finite basis system.
-We further refer to \ref{appendix_EK} for more details on the derivation of estimator \eqref{eq:EK_estimator} and for an extensive discussion on how to adapt it to the Conformal Prediction setting, in order to estimate $\Psi$ from the training set $\mathcal{I}_1$ only.
+where $\xi_1, \dots ,\xi_M$ are the first M normalized functional principal components (FPC's), $\lambda_1, \dots, \lambda_M$ are the corresponding eigenvalues, and $\langle x, \xi_1 \rangle, \dots, \langle x, \xi_M \rangle$ are the scores of $x$ along the FPC's. \ref{appendix_FPCA} illustrates two different estimation techniques for $\xi_i$ and $\lambda_i$, one based on a discretization of functions on a fine grid and the other designed starting from an expansion of data on a finite basis system.
+We further refer to \ref{appendix_EK} for more details on the derivation of estimator \eqref{eq:EK_estimator} and for an extensive discussion on how to adapt it to the Conformal Prediction setting, where $\Psi$ is estimated from the training set $\mathcal{I}_1$ only.

-A different yet simpler forecasting procedure has been proposed by \citet{Aue} for one dimensional functional data and will be here extended to the two-dimensional setting.
-Calling once again $\xi_1, \dots, \xi_M$ the first $M$ functional principal components, we decompose the functional time series as follows:
+Another forecasting procedure based on FPC's has been proposed by \citealt{Aue} for one-dimensional functional data and is here extended to the two-dimensional setting.
+Calling once again $\xi_1, \dots, \xi_M$ the first $M$ functional principal components, we decompose the Functional Time Series as follows: